 What I have learned from my walk with the King is that he does not dismiss or diminish suffering, even though the reasons for it are not offered.
 He will bring meaning out of it, if we trust Him, if we permit Him.
 He will use suffering to fashion something above human reason that is of immense value, something that has dignity, beauty, and honour.

 The King did not get out of life unscathed either.
 He has the scars to prove it.
 He, the Great I AM, got down into this suffering world with us.
-What my Grandfather got told, when he most needed to hear it, was “Christ suffered too”.
+My Grandfather, who had stoically endured a lifetime of blindness was urged on his deathbed to accept Christ.
+He said, “But I’ve suffered.”
+The answer came softly, in the words he most needed to hear; “Christ suffered too.”

 What I needed to learn, was never give up.